 Overnight Cinnamon Rolls

-Ugghhhh.
-That’s what I thought when I pulled these guys out of the oven.
+The first time I made these for the blog, I thought “Ugghhhh” when I pulled these guys out of the oven.
 That’s because these are some of my favorite cinnamon rolls ever.
 I’ve made them easily half a dozen times.
 This was the first time that I was making them for Macheesmo though.

 And I kinda botched them.

 I got cocky and thought I could whip them up quickly.
 I was in a rush and this is just simply not a recipe that you can rush.
-So while these were still very edible, I have no doubt that you can do way better.
-Don’t worry though, I’ll show ya where I went wrong!
+So don’t take shortcuts with this one or rush the rise times.
+Trust me.
+You’ll be well-rewarded!

 1) Combine all dough ingredients except flour in a large bowl and stir to combine.
 Let sit for 5 minutes for yeast to activate.